Legal & General: 2000 to present

 In 2014, the company formed Legal & General Reinsurance, a Bermudian-based reinsurance company.
 Legal & General Re completed its maiden external transaction in the Dutch market in cooperation with ASR in December 2015.
 In May 2016 Legal & General Assurance in the UK bought the £3 billion UK annuity portfolio of Aegon.

 In 2019 following earlier speculation, the company agreed the sale of its General Insurance division, Legal & General Insurance, to Allianz Insurance, the latter making a simultaneous purchase of the remaining 51% share of Liverpool Victoria General Insurance (LV=) of which it already owned 49%.
 The acquisition took effect on 1 January 2020, at which time Legal & General Insurance's holding company was renamed Fairmead Insurance.
 The existing policies will be merged into Allianz Insurance's subsidiary LV= under one expanded business.
 Legal & General's Birmingham office became an LV= site.

 Also in 2019, the company acquired a 13% investment in the electric vehicle charging point operator, Pod Point.

 In 2023, the company assumed full liability for the entire pension scheme of Boots through a buy-in arrangement.

 In 2024, Legal & General merged its asset management subsidiary, Legal & General Investment Management (LGIM), with its alternative assets unit, Legal & General Capital, to form a unified Asset Management business.

 In February 2025, Legal & General announced the sale of its U.S. general insurance subsidiary to Meiji Yasuda for 2.3 billion dollars.

+Scott Wheway was appointed chairman in October 2025.